carlosjhr64/pandemic/WASHOE.md

 ![Washoe Forecast](img/washoe_forecast.png)

-## Phase 1
+## Phase one

+On 2020-05-09,
-On 2020-05-09, Nevada entered phase 1 of relaxing restrictions imposed by the state of emergency.
+Nevada entered phase 1 of relaxing restrictions imposed by the state of emergency which included reopening restaurants.
 Saving current trend upto phase 1:

 ```fish